UltraOS/UltraProtocol/README.md

 Ultra loader protocol defines a set of services and interfaces used by a bootloader to load a kernel/binary file.

-The protocol doesn't require any kind of sections residing inside the kernel binary and fully depends on loader-specific configuration file to define all necessary load options and parameters.
-This allows to dynamically change all the parameters without having to recompile the kernel as well as being hybrid ultra and any other protocol compatible at the same time.
+The protocol doesn't require any kind of sections residing inside the kernel binary and fully relies on a loader-specific configuration file to define all the necessary load options and parameters.
+This allows all parameters to be changed dynamically without recompiling the kernel, and lets the same binary stay compatible with Ultra and any other protocol at the same time.

 # Protocol Description